DocumentationAPI Reference

 Localization and getRates

-Reach's FX solution supports local processing of payments in 100+ currencies, allowing you to dynamically display local currency based on your customer’s location.
+Reach's FX solution supports local processing of payments in 100+ currencies, allowing you to display local currency dynamically based on your customer’s location.

 Understanding getRates